bergeramit/AdvanceOSFinalProject/FinalReport.md

 1. Support better semantic rules and usage (relevant for our project because we aspire to create easier way to create semantic rules ontop of protobuf):
    1. Basic kernel and user space support with bpf.h and libbpf
       1. essentially making it slightly easier to write as it had c macros wrapping the instruction set
-      2. still its like writing assembly with macros - pretty ugly :stuck_out_tongue:
+      2. still its like writing assembly with macros
    2. The LLVM support for higher abstraction layer over eBPF
       1. LLVM lets us write a C like program that will actually be compiled into an ELF
       2. This gives us the ability to separate the entities in the process of creating a eBPF program like: